Sorry, you need to enable JavaScript to visit this website.

 Quality assurance

 As a general rule, the quality of youth work is not safeguarded by way of youth work-specific quality assurance and development programmes.
 There are no systematic national surveys on whether youth work meets the needs of children and young people or, for example, whether youth work lives up to its principles in practice.
-However, at the various political levels there are a number of institutionalised ways of influencing the structural quality of youth work and the ongoing professional development of child and youth work.
+However, since 2015, a comprehensive survey of youth services has been conducted every two years as part of the official child and youth welfare statistics, which gathers quantitative data on youth work programmes and their participants.
+While this provides current figures on the structure and utilisation of youth work, it does not replace an evaluation of the content, coverage or effectiveness of the services offered.
+At the various political levels there are a number of institutionalised ways of influencing the structural quality of youth work and the ongoing professional development of child and youth work.

 In terms of staffing quality, SGB VIII stipulates the employment of youth work professionals (Fachkräftegebot).
 This applies directly to personnel working in the local youth offices and indirectly to the staff of non-statutory organisations.
 The implementing acts in the federal states specify which criteria must be met by paid workers involved in the provision of child and youth services – which also includes youth work.
 Employees must demonstrate personal suitability and have the relevant training qualifications.
 As the bodies with overarching responsibility for the activities and services provided as part of child and youth services, the local youth offices have a responsibility to employ appropriately trained staff and to safeguard the overall quality of child and youth services.
 The SGB VIII requirement for youth work professionals does not apply to volunteers, for example those working in youth associations.
 However, other rules and procedures apply to youth work volunteers to ensure they have the relevant skills and suitability.
-One example is the JULEICA training programme (minimum of 30 hours; cf.), which teaches key skills required in youth work and certifies programme graduates as eligible for a youth leader card.
+One example is the JULEICA training programme (minimum of 30 hours), which teaches key skills required in youth work and certifies programme graduates as eligible for a youth leader card.
 Legal requirements are also in place to ensure that individuals cannot engage in youth work if they have a criminal record as a result of committing offences against sexual self-determination or other relevant offences as defined in Article 72a SGB VIII.
+The growing shortage of skilled staff in the field poses an increasing challenge for the development of quality in youth work.
+According to a nationwide survey conducted in 2025, 87% of organisations providing youth work reported a lack of qualified staff, and around three out of four organisations have already had to reduce opening hours or cancel programmes entirely as a result.
+Key contributing factors include unfavourable working conditions, limited recognition of the profession and demographic change.
+To attract and retain skilled staff, organisations are now testing pilot measures such as introductory and training courses for career changers and strengthening partnerships with universities to recruit more qualified personnel for youth work.

 The Federal Child and Youth Plan (Kinder- und Jugendplan des Bundes) and the state youth plans (Landesjugendpläne) influence the quality of child and youth work in part by funding paid posts in child and youth work organisations, as well as by including certain developments, such as raising intercultural awareness, as mandatory rules.
+In addition, new topics such as digital transformation and youth inclusion are increasingly being addressed and supported through programmes and funding.
 Mission statements and framework concepts are also in place in the federal states and local communities.
 At a local authority level, the youth offices (Jugendreferate), youth officers and youth support services (cf. “Administration and governance of youth work") work to ensure qualitative youth work by providing professional and organisational support to facilities, associations and organisations active in the field of youth work and by coordinating them.

 Beyond the above official channels of safeguarding quality and the professional development of child and youth work, further efforts to measure and demonstrate quality are undertaken consistently.
 The criteria are intended as the basis for quality and effectiveness dialogues between facilities, organisations, local youth offices and youth policy governance at a local authority level (Deinet 2013).
 No data is available on how widespread their use is across Germany.